-The ACT Government has identified bike share parking locations across the trial area in central Canberra.
+The ACT Government has provided bike share parking locations across the operating area in central Canberra.
 These can be located through Airbike's user app or on-ground by looking for the Bike Share signage.

 Riding in the Parliamentary Zone or around Lake Burley Griffin?
 The Airbike app will indicate what existing bike racks should be used when you have finished your journey.

-When will bike share be available in Canberra?
+When will shared e-scooters be available in Canberra?

-Why is the ACT Government undertaking a bike share trial?
+Why did the ACT Government have a bike share trial?

-The ACT Government has observed, with interest, the different approaches to bike share in Australian jurisdictions and overseas.
-We believe the best way to introduce bike share in Canberra is through a staged approach, testing to see what works and what doesn’t so that we get it right.
+The ACT Government observed, with interest, the different approaches to bike share in Australian jurisdictions and overseas.
+We wanted to test to see what works and what doesn’t so that we got it right.

-At the end of the trial, the partners in the trial will evaluate the operation and decide whether it can offer value to the Canberra community and to visitors alike.
+At the end of the trial, the partners in the trial decided that dockless bike share was not disruptive and can offer value to the Canberra community and to visitors alike.

-Bike share is an essential part of the ACT Government's goal to be Australia's cycling capital.
-The ACT Government supports activities that enhance Canberra's cycling culture and help achieve its mode share target of 7% of journeys to work being undertaken by bike by 2026.
+Bike share (and micromobility generally) is an essential part of the ACT Government's goals to be Australia's cycling capital, to achieve zero carbon emissions and to provide opportunities for Canberrans to be active.
+The ACT Government supports activities that enhance Canberra's culture of active travel.

-The ACT Government is working with land managers from the National Capital Authority, the Australian University and Australian-owned, Sydney based company, Airbike.
-And most importantly, Canberra residents and visitors, who are encouraged to use the system and share their experience.
-Everyone should have a stake in the trial's success.
+The ACT Government works with land managers from the National Capital Authority, the Australian University and Australian-owned, Sydney based company, Airbike.
+And most importantly, Canberra residents and visitors, who use the system and share their experience.
+Everyone has contributed to making bike share work in Canberra.

-Why is Canberra getting bike share when it has created such problems in other cities?
+Why did Canberra get bike share when it created such problems in other cities?

 Canberra has been watching and learning from the experience in other cities in Australia and overseas.
 The evidence shows that residents feel a greater sense of ownership of the scheme when cities work cooperatively with providers.

-We are trialling a model that reflects the needs and preferences of Canberrans, this includes the staged introduction of a small fleet of bikes in a small operational area.
+We trialled a model that reflected the needs and preferences of Canberrans, this included the staged introduction of a small fleet of bikes in a small operating area.

-Will these bikes be left in trees and block footpaths?
+Do the bikes get left in trees and did they block footpaths?

-Inevitably yes, there will be some people who do the wrong thing, as they do in cars, on buses and with privately owned bikes.
+Inevitably yes, occasionally some people do the wrong thing, as they do in cars, on buses and with privately owned bikes.
 However, unlike individually owned bikes that have been abandoned, Airbike's fleet are easily identifiable and traceable through patented 3G technology.
-Airbike takes a genuine interest in maintaining its fleet of bikes and making sure they are in good condition and where people need them.
+Airbike takes a genuine interest in maintaining its fleet and making sure bikes are in good condition and where people need them.

-All trial partners are working together to educate users to park bikes responsibly and have agreed to strict but achievable recovery times that the provider must meet for inappropriately placed bikes.
+Everyone worked together to educate users to park bikes responsibly and have agreed to strict but achievable recovery times that Airbike must meet for inappropriately placed bikes.

 Evidence shows that cities that work cooperatively with providers see less vandalism and irresponsible behaviour.
-The trial partners are confident that Canberrans are proud of their city and will generally try to do the right thing.
+Canberrans are proud of their city and generally did the right thing.